Opening the Eyes of My Heart

 With all my love,

-Susan Schiller knows how it feels to lose everything: marriage and family, church and reputation, finances and businesses, and more.
-Susan's upcoming, interactive memoir, "On the Way Home," tells the story of how she came to be known as "the most abused woman" her counselors had yet met and how she learned to navigate to freedom and fullness.
+White Dove knows how it feels to lose everything: marriage and family, church and reputation, finances and businesses, and more.
+Her upcoming, interactive memoir, "On the Way Home," tells the story of how she came to be known as "the most abused woman" her counselors had yet met and how she is learning to navigate to freedom and fullness.

-Today Susan helps people write their life stories, unearthing the treasures of their past and sowing them into their future, creating new family legacies.
+Today White Dove helps people write their life stories, unearthing the treasures of their past and sowing them into their future, creating new family legacies.

-Copyright © 2010 to 2016 Team Family Online, All rights reserved.
-For reprint permission or for any private or commercial use, in any form of media, please contact Susan Schiller.
+Copyright © 2010 to 2017 Team Family Online, All rights reserved.
+For reprint permission or for any private or commercial use, in any form of media, please contact White Dove.